 Maybe you're a newbie to the tattoo community.
 Maybe you aren't ready to show your family your ink yet.
-Maybe your job just isn't inclined to embrace your new collection yet.
+Maybe your job just isn't inclined to embrace your new collection.
 Maybe you're just trying to get more comfortable with your body before you bare it to the world.
 Whatever your reason may be, many people like to be able to hide their tattoos.
-And often, it just takes a few months to get used to it until you're ready to share your passion with tattoos with the world!
+And, often, it just takes a few months to get used to it until you're ready to share your passion for tattoos with the world!
 Yet another reason why winter is the best time to get tattooed: easily hide all those new pieces from your grandma, your boss, your dad, random people on the street.
 That is, until you're ready to embrace this art form full throttle.
 Take as much time as you need...winter just makes it easier.

 So there you have it.
 We hope you understand now why winter is king when it comes to collecting tattoos.
 From easily hiding your sensitive skin from those pesky rays of sun to simply making you smile during a bout of seasonal depression, think about taking a trip to your favorite tattoo studio or tattoo artist this time of year.
 Hit up our booking page to find the perfect fit.